Fire Prevention Tips (and Best Practices) for Landlords

 7. Grilling Rules

 You have the right to prohibit grilling.
 Like a smoking ban, the ban must be in the lease agreement.
-If you choose not to disallow grilling, then explain grilling best practices to your tenants:
+If you choose not to disallow grilling, then explain grilling best practices and fire risk assessment to your tenants:

 - Don't grill too close to home.